 Near-Death Experience on Rainbow Mountain

 At 4:30 a.m. a tour guide arrived at my hostel in Cusco.
 I was ready and waiting with a small backpack filled with my camera, water bottle and a few snacks.
-Our return was planned for 6 p.m. and meals were provided by the tour.
+Our return was planned for 6 p.m. that evening and meals were provided by the tour.
 It was pouring rain as we gathered the others around Cusco and eventually, we were off to Rainbow Mountain.

 Pink for red clay, mud and sand